 As a tenant, you have certain rights under the law.
-For instance, you have a legal right to organize with other tenants and form or join tenant organizations to protect your rights.
-Your landlord must permit your tenant group to have meeting, at no cost, in any community or social room in your building.
+For example, you have a legal right to organize with other tenants and form or join tenant organizations to protect your rights.
+Your landlord must permit your tenant group to have meetings, at no cost, in any community or social room in your building.
 This is true even where the use of the room usually requires payment of a fee.

 - To show the apartment to prospective purchasers or tenants.

 Your landlord cannot retaliate against you for exercising your rights.
-For example, your landlord cannot try to evict you just because you made an good faith complaint to a government agency about health or safety issues, or because you tried to protect your rights under the lease, or because you participated in a tenant organization.
+For example, your landlord cannot try to evict you just because you made a good faith complaint to a government agency about health or safety issues, or because you tried to protect your rights under the lease, or because you participated in a tenant organization.

-Legal Editor: Darryl Vernon, December 2014 (updated November 2018)
+Legal Editors: David Kaminsky and Darryl Vernon, December 2014 (updated August 2020)